andrewkoumoudjian/Giselle2.0/VERCEL_DEPLOYMENT_GUIDE.md

 ## How This Deployment Works

+The deployment process follows these steps:

+1. **Setup Environment**
+   - Downgrade Yarn to 3.6.4 to avoid resolution issues
+   - Configure Yarn to use node-modules linker
+   - Install required Nx plugins
+   - Run yarn install to update the lockfile

+2. **Build Shared Packages**
+   - Build twenty-shared-translations
+   - Build twenty-shared
+   - Build twenty-ui

+3. **Build All Projects**
+   - Use Nx to build all projects
+   - Copy API handlers to the api directory
+   - Copy frontend files to the public directory

+4. **Vercel Deployment**
+   - Serve static files from the public directory
+   - Serve API functions from the api directory
+   - Use rewrites to route requests appropriately

 The deployment is configured to work with Vercel's build system:

 1. **vercel.json Configuration**:
-   - Uses `@vercel/static-build` for the frontend
-   - Uses `@vercel/node` for the API functions
+   - Uses functions for the API endpoints
+   - Specifies the build command as `yarn build:all`
-   - Specifies the output directory for the frontend as `dist/packages/twenty-front`
+   - Specifies the output directory as `public`
-   - Embeds function configuration (memory and timeout) directly in the build entry
-   - Uses `rewrites` instead of `routes` for API and frontend routing
+   - Uses `rewrites` for API and frontend routing
    - Maintains `cleanUrls` for extensionless URLs
-   - Follows Vercel's schema requirements by:
-     - Avoiding the use of both `builds` and `functions` at the top level
-     - Using `rewrites` instead of `routes` which is not compatible with other configuration options

-2. **Custom Build Script**:
-   - `build-for-vercel.sh` creates simplified versions of required files
-   - Creates the necessary directory structure for Vercel to find the frontend and API files

 ## Troubleshooting

 ### Missing Module Error

-If you encounter an error about missing module `/vercel/path0/node_modules/twenty-shared/translations/dist/twenty-shared-translations.cjs.js`, it means the build process didn't correctly generate the required files.
-The custom build script (`build-for-vercel.sh`) in this repository should fix this issue by creating simplified versions of the required files.
+If you encounter an error about missing module `/vercel/path0/node_modules/twenty-shared/translations/dist/twenty-shared-translations.cjs.js`, the `ensure-translations-build.js` script should fix this by creating the required files.

+### Yarn Resolution Errors

+If you see Yarn resolution errors (YN0082), the `vercel-setup.js` script will downgrade Yarn to version 3.6.4, which should resolve these issues.

+### Nx Plugin Issues

+If you encounter errors related to missing Nx plugins, the `fix-nx-plugins.js` script will install the required plugins at the correct version.

 ### "No Output Directory named dist" Error

 If you see this error, it means Vercel couldn't find the frontend files.
-Make sure the `vercel.json` file is correctly configured with the `builds` section that specifies the output directory as `dist/packages/twenty-front`.
+Make sure the `vercel.json` file is correctly configured with the `outputDirectory` set to `public`.

 ### Node.js Version Issues